brunobeeee/docker-latex-arm/README.md

     ```
     Copy the URI of the machine you created.
 It should look something like this: `ssh://user@host:port`.
 Do not copy the `ssh://`.

-5. Open the Remote-Explorer "remotes" tab in VSCode and click on the `+`-Button on the top left corner and paste the URI you copied in the previous step.
+5. In VSCode open the Remote-Explorer extension on the sidebar and select the "Remotes" tab.
+Click on the `+`-Button on the top left corner and paste the URI you copied in the previous step.
 Then choose the SSH config file you want to store this connection in.
 Normally you would want to save it in your home directory `~/.ssh/config`.

 6. You will get a popup asking you to open the config you just created.
-Now also want to provide the location of the ssh key to connect to the machine.
+Now you also want to provide the location of the ssh key to connect to the machine.
 It is located in `~/.ssh/` and called after the machine name.
 Your config file should look like this now:
     ```bash
     Host podman-machine
       HostName 127.0.0.1